gyulanemeth/bluefox.email/docs/integrations/zapier.md

 2. Here select connect a new account.

-3. A pop-up window will appear asking for your BlueFox Email API key and project ID.
-You can find your API key in your [BlueFox Email project settings](/docs/projects/settings) and your project ID in the [BlueFox Email Contacts](/docs/projects/contacts).
+3. A pop-up window will appear asking for your BlueFox Email project API key and project ID.

 ![screenshot of bluefox email api key and project id in zapier](./zapier-api-key-project-id.webp)

-4. In your BlueFox Email Project Settings, navigate to the bottom of the page to find Zapier Integration section where you can copy your API key and project ID.
+4. In your BlueFox Email Project Settings, navigate to the bottom of the page to find Zapier Integration section where you can copy your project API key and project ID.

 ![screenshot of bluefox email api key in project settings](./zapier-api-key-in-project-settings.webp)

-7. Enter the API key and project ID in that Zapier pop-up window from earlier, then click "Yes, Continue to BlueFox Email" to authorize Zapier to access your BlueFox Email project.
+7. Enter the project API key and project ID in that Zapier pop-up window from earlier, then click "Yes, Continue to BlueFox Email" to authorize Zapier to access your BlueFox Email project.

 And thats it!
 Your BlueFox Email account is now connected to Zapier, and you can start creating Zaps using BlueFox Email triggers and actions.
 Lets explore the available triggers and actions.